SECURITIES AND EXCHANGE COMMISSION

 Continuing to meet Cat Financial's cash requirements over the long-term could require substantial liquidity and access to sources of funds, including capital and credit markets.
-Cat Financial has continued to maintain access to key global medium term note and commercial paper markets, but there can be no assurance that such markets will continue to represent a reliable source of financing.
-If global economic conditions were to deteriorate, Cat Financial could face materially higher financing costs, become unable to access adequate funding to operate and grow its business and/or meet its debt service obligations as they mature, and be required to draw upon contractually committed lending agreements and/or seek other funding sources.
-However, there can be no assurance that such agreements and other funding sources would be available or sufficient under extreme market conditions.
+Cat Financial has continued to maintain access to key global medium-term note and commercial paper markets, but there can be no assurance that such markets will continue to represent a reliable source of financing.
+If global economic conditions were to deteriorate, Cat Financial could face materially higher financing costs, become unable to access adequate funding to operate and grow its business and/or meet its debt service obligations as they mature.
+Cat Financial also could be required to draw upon contractually committed lending agreements and/or seek other funding sources.
+However, there can be no assurance that such agreements and other funding sources would be sufficient or even available under extreme market conditions.
 Any of these events could negatively impact Cat Financial’s business, as well as our and Cat Financial's results of operations and financial condition.

-Market disruption and volatility may also lead to a number of other risks in connection with these events, including but not limited to:
+Market disruption and volatility may also lead to numerous risks in connection with these events, including but not limited to:

 •The process Cat Financial uses to estimate losses inherent in its credit exposure requires a high degree of management’s judgment regarding numerous subjective qualitative factors, including forecasts of economic conditions and how economic predictors might impair the ability of its borrowers to repay their loans.
 Financial market disruption and volatility may impact the accuracy of these judgments.

-•As Cat Financial’s lending agreements are primarily with financial institutions, their ability to perform in accordance with any of its underlying agreements could be adversely affected by market volatility and/or disruptions in financial markets.
+•As Cat Financial’s borrowing agreements are primarily with financial institutions, their ability to perform in accordance with any of our underlying agreements could be adversely affected by market volatility and/or disruptions in financial markets.